MicrosoftDocs/Hololens/hololens/hololens2-hardware.md

 ## Finding the Serial number

 The serial number for HoloLens 2 devices is printed underneath the visor.
+1. Lift the visor of the device up.
+1. Look near the the brow pad.
-Lift the visor up and you can find the serial number located close to the hinge.
+1. You can find the serial number located close to the hinge.

 <img src="images/serial-on-hl2-full.png" width="625" height="903" />